 £50 | Average | 9.4 | Read Review | Visit Website |

-Setting up a business as a sole trader is a relatively simple process.
-All you really need to do is inform HMRC that you are self-employed and fill out your self-assessment tax returns every year.
+Now that you know how to set up business as a sole trader all you really need to do is inform HMRC that you are self-employed and fill out your self-assessment tax returns every year.

 The hard part comes from knowing what to do to get your business off the ground and running.
 Part of this is making a plan and mapping out your goals, while the other half is getting to grips with marketing and promotion and utilising all the tools at your disposal to make running your business easy.